jyrgenn/jpylib/README-pgetopt.md

 POSIX Conformance
 -----------------

-POSIX-conformance means, in the context of command-line options, (single-letter) options can be clustered; also, the argument of a single-letter option (if it demands one) may be placed in the next `argv[]` element, or in the same one, meaning that after an option
+POSIX conformance means, in the context of command-line options, (single-letter) options can be clustered; also, the argument of a single-letter option (if it demands one) may be placed in the next `argv[]` element, or in the same one, meaning that after an option